Doing the same thing over & over yet expecting different results could be considered a form of madness.

 Career decision making in burnout tends to be more of the "help get me out of here" type and less "proactive steady well planned creative" type.

 No guesses as to which works best.

 Two things happen frequently in burnout as ways of dealing with the downwards spiral....

-> A) changing career by" kneejerk" , "scattergun" or "try once" (often all not quite couched correctly thus resulting in demoralising rejections)
+A) changing job or career by" kneejerk" , "scattergun" or "try once" (often all not quite couched correctly thus resulting in demoralising rejections)

-> B) just carry on, batten down the hatches.
+B) just carry on, batten down the hatches.

 Neither A or B are addressing the problem.

 Unless burnout is very mild, career guidance alone will not turn burnout around.
 Recovery time for frank burnout is many months (even years) - not days/weeks.

 The best approach is to tackle career concerns as soon as they arise and thus avoid burnout altogether.
 That said - a steady and logical approach to burnout at any stage facilitates stabilising the situation.
 Once that is achieved - proper career planning can then be done.

 We have a two level £200 (self directed)/ £600 (supported) burnout programme of 12 weeks.
 To access this please complete our career questionnaire first.